-Even though campaign management software can connect to core digital channels (website, ecommerce platform, mobile app, etc.), they aren’t the best tools for promoting individualized and personalized offers delivered through those marketing channels.
+Campaign management software can connect to core digital channels (website, ecommerce platform, mobile app, etc.).
+But it’s not always (or often) the best software for promoting individualized and personalized offers delivered through those marketing channels.

 Only with time- and labor-intensive integration to other tools in one’s stack can that level of individualization and personalization be achieved without the power of a CDP.

 Moving from a campaign management tool to a lifecycle orchestration platform

 It’s the more effective, individual-focused engagement model that enables marketers to be responsive to customer journeys as behaviors, interests, and/or circumstances change.

 Acknowledging this problem with campaign-oriented martech is one thing.
 Solving said problem proves a larger task for many large-scale organizations and their marketing teams.

 If you want to eliminate your dependence on legacy campaign management tools (or, at the very least, stop trying to force your outbound campaign software to try to orchestrate lifecycle messaging), you need to ask yourself:

 - “How can we smoothly transition from campaign tools to lifecycle orchestration technology so we don’t disrupt our marketing and continue to meet our KPIs?”

 The answer to this will certainly depend on your current martech stack configuration, departmental resources, and marketing use cases.
 But the simplified answer is threefold:

 - 1) Clearly define the issues you’ve experienced with your current campaign management tool and its drawbacks in terms of real-time marketing for your C-suite.

 - 2) Get buy-in from leadership to invest in new martech that enables customer lifecycle orchestration based on a wholly unified set of first-party customer data.

 - 3) Onboard a marketer-friendly solution (i.e., one marketing can own and operate on its own — meaning without needing help from data science) that enables you to track customers’ activity in actual real time and deliver the most compelling, applicable messaging to them across channels and based on their distinct lifecycle stages.

 In BlueConic, for instance, marketers who use our CDP can build custom lifecycles geared toward various segments.
 These lifecycles consist of sequential, mutually exclusive stages: